CSCfi/csc-user-guide/docs/index.md

     !!! warning-label

-        If you encounter any issues, please don't hesitate to contact support!
-[Link to Contact page](support/contact.md)
+        If you encounter any issues, please don't hesitate to [contact Service Desk](support/contact.md)!

 <!--- Placeholder for a possible banner in the future